DES300 Research Proposal

 8.1 Research Aim

 This research aims to investigate how emerging technologies could normalise a future efficiency culture in Aotearoa, where focus, effort, and contribution become visible, measurable, contestable, and socially accountable.
-Through the development of a speculative provotype, currently titled Tickers, the project explores how AI-mediated accountability systems may blur the boundary between productivity support and behavioural control.
+Through the development of a speculative provotype, currently titled Tickers, the project explores how AI-mediated accountability, behavioural sensing, peer contestability, and commitment stakes may blur the boundary between productivity support and behavioural control.

 8.2 Research Objectives